EmmanuelCollegeStudentUnion/ecsu-server/content/info/computing.md

 ---
+title: Computing
+subtitle: Information regarding IT services at Emma
 image: /assets/images/info/computer.png
-subtitle: Information Regarding IT services in Emmanuel
-title: Computing
 ---

 All rooms should have a network connection available to them.
 All rooms in college (with the exception of Old Court) have both Wired and Wireless connections.
 Most rooms outside of college only have Wireless connections ([a list is available here](https://www.emma.cam.ac.uk/teaching/computing/connect/outside/)).